mvazquezc/mvazquezc.github.io/content/posts/2025-05-27-rag-beginners-guide/index.md

 To put it simple, we provide the [LLM (Large Language Model)](https://linuxera.org/introduction-to-llm-concepts/) with a set of documents it has to use when answering.
 These documents, are processed and stored in a vector database.

+## Why RAG?

+There are several use cases that benefit from the RAG pattern.
+Based on my findings, the most common involve leveraging existing documents to answer user questions.

+For example:

+Let’s say your company has lots of internal documents — onboarding manuals, policy guides, troubleshooting playbooks — scattered across different platforms.
+You want to let employees ask questions like:

+- "How do I request parental leave?"
+- "How do I set up a VPN on a company-issued laptop?"
+- "What’s the on-call escalation policy for SREs?"

+Public LLMs don't have access to any of that, they don't know your company’s internal knowledge.
+But a RAG system can retrieve the relevant documents at inference time and inject them into the model’s context.
+This grounds the answers in your organization’s actual data.

+RAG is especially useful for internal search, support bots, and documentation assistants - particularly when your knowledge base is large and constantly changing.

 ## Embeddings

 To make documents usable for a Retrieval-Augmented Generation (RAG) system, they must be converted into vector embeddings (numerical representations that capture semantic meaning).
 These embeddings are generated using a specialized embedding model, and then stored in a vector database, where they can later be searched and retrieved based on similarity to a user’s query.